Housing design, adaptation and outdoor space

 Making your home a better place to live with dementia - Care and Repair England and Silverlinks (2017)

 The collaborative home improvement agency - Foundations (2016)

 This guidance considers the kind of independent living services which older and disabled people will increasingly need.
-It provides examples of innovative practice and includes examples of how home improvement agencies can support people living with dementia to remain at home.
-Includes specific mention of how home improvement agencies can help support people with dementia.
+It includes examples of how home improvement agencies can support people living with dementia to remain at home.

 Transforming care pathways for people with dementia: linking housing, health and social care – National Housing Federation and HACT (2015).
 This briefing aims to encourage closer working between health, social care and housing.
 It includes case studies to show the contribution housing can make to help people live well with dementia.

 Dementia: finding housing solutions - National Housing Federation (2013)

 This report shows how good adapted housing can play an important role in supporting people with dementia to live independently.